blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - 11. Kill nonbelievers (2 Chron 15:12-13)
 	- It was under King Asa, and was only for those who want to stay in Jerusalem
 - 12. Kill anyone who curses God (Lev 24:16)
-	- SAME  3
+	- REPEAT of 3
 - 13. Kill any child who hits a parent (Ex 21:15)
 - 14. Kill children who disobey parents (Dt 21:20)
+	- SAME as 13
 - 15. Kill those who work on the Sabbath (Ex 31:15)
 - 16. Kill disobedient children (Ex 21:17, Mk 7:10)
-	- REPEAT of 14
+	- REPEAT of 13 / SAME as 13
 - 17. Kill strangers close to a church (Num 1:48-51)
 	- It refers to someone who's not a priest approaching the tabernacle
 - 18. Kill all males after winning battles (Dt 20:13)